martient/bifrost-env-manager/README.md

-      --path string            Path for the new file folder, ex: /home/ubuntu/code/ --read-only-env string   Path for read-only environement config, ex: ".api.env;.redis.env" -t, --toggle                 Help message for toggle
+      --path string            Path for the new file folder, ex: /home/ubuntu/code/ --read-only-env string   Path for read-only environement config, ex: ".api.env;.redis.env" -t, --toggle                 Help message for toggle -v, --version                version for Bifrost-env-manager -y, --yes                    Auto accept manual question y/n

-Use "Bifrost-env-manager [command] --help" for more information about a command.
+Use "bifrost-env-manager [command] --help" for more information about a command.
 ```

 #### Command